by Texas Homesteader ~

 Yeah, us too.

-How To Declutter Before Moving
+How To Declutter Your Home

 Before we moved here to our Homestead, RancherMan and I cleared our previous home of items we didn’t want to move with us.

-Things left behind when our children moved out of their childhood home to begin their own lives as adults.
+Things left behind when our children moved out of their childhood home to begin their own lives as adults

-Kitchen cabinets were cleared of duplicate sizes of casserole dishes, serving platters now way too large for any of our current needs, etc. Everything was so much more orderly.
+Then everything was so much more orderly.
 It was like a breath of fresh air, let me tell ya!
+But now how to keep it decluttered?

 How To Reduce Decluttering Frequency